getumbrel/umbrel/bin/README.md

 ### Further improvements

+- OTA updates should not trust GitHub, they should verify signed checksums before installing
 - Catch any error during the update and restore from the backup
 - Restore from backup on power-failure